Dr. Ardis Faber, Artistic Director, Community Choir

-received her B.S. in Music Education, Grand Valley State University; M.M.
+Ardis received her B.S. in Music Education, Grand Valley State University; M.M.
 Trumpet Performance, Northwestern University; and a Doctor of Arts – Music Education, Orchestral Conducting, Ball State University.
-Currently, Ardis conducts the Lancer Chorus at Grace College and the Lakeland Community Choir and Youth Chorale, Music Director at Trinity United Methodist Church, and is owner and lead instructor of Northern Lakes Music Studio, Winona Lake, IN.
+Currently, Ardis conducts the Lancer Chorus at Grace College, as well as the Lakeland Community Choir and Youth Chorale.
+She is the Music Director at Trinity United Methodist Church, and is the owner and lead instructor of Northern Lakes Music Studio, Winona Lake, IN.

 As a writer, she writes, arranges, and edits for Tim Zimmerman and The King’s Brass, serves as a musician and writer for the Worship Team at Valley Springs, and is co-writer with Adriana Contino on the Lyrical Scale project.
 As a conductor, she has toured with choral and instrumental performance groups throughout the United States and the countries of Germany, Ecuador, Mexico, and South Korea.
 As a professional trumpet player, she has played with the Grand Rapids Symphony while freelancing as a soloist and as an orchestral musician.